qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 #. ``:sup:`Heatmap```,  the ``:sup:`` statement is a superposition statement
    and prints the following text a bit higher.
 This is used to show the popup texts that appear when you hover above the toolbar item and this may be different when it is actually translated in the QGIS application.
-In this case it is not!
+In the Dutch case it is not!

 All other plain text in this sentence can be translated!